lokkasio/worky-turkey/README.md

 ### What's about [Comlink](https://github.com/GoogleChromeLabs/comlink)?

-worky-turkey is heavily inpired by Comlink.
+worky-turkey is heavily inspired by Comlink.
 But there are use cases, you just don't need the super power of Comlink.

 Comparend to [Comlink](https://github.com/GoogleChromeLabs/comlink), worky-turkey...

-- only support function calls
+- only supports function calls
 - does _not_ return anything (just fire and forget)
 - does _not_ support callbacks as function parameter (just [Transferables](https://github.com/GoogleChromeLabs/comlink/blob/master/structured-clone-table.md).
 As rule of thumb: only use primitives, plain objects and arrays as parameter)
-- is written in less than 25 lines of code 😎(~300 bytes minified, ~240 bytes gzipped)
+- is written in less than 25 lines of code 😎 (~300 bytes minified, ~240 bytes gzipped)

 This is **great** if you just want the other side know, that something has to be done.
 This is **not so great** if you rely on the result of the other sides function call.